DouglasGuimaraes/Git-Custom-Global-Configuration/README.md

  * U: Uninstall
 2. If you click install, all the configuration [above](#Description) will be done.
 3. If you click uninstall, all the configuration [above](#Description) will undone.
+4. After the operation, your default GIT editor will open your global configuration (--global).

 I hope it can be usefull in your day by day!  :wink: